-VEGAN POLICY- PFS is vegan as the founders are vegan and out of respect to the rescued animals exploited by agribusiness residing here all visitors, volunteers and events at PFS are asked to be vegan while onsite.
+PFS is vegan as the founder is vegan and out of respect to the rescued animals exploited by agribusiness residing here all visitors, volunteers, and events at PFS are asked to be vegan while onsite.

-VISITING- PFS is not open for business to the general public however we happily schedule visits by appointment.
+PFS is not open for business to the general public; however, we happily schedule events several times a month.
 This is for the benefit of the animals so care can be our primary focus and many of the animals can be over stressed from too many people because of the abuse they have previously experienced.
 Please be on time for your scheduled visit.
-Kids are welcome with adult supervision and you do not have to be vegan or share our faith to visit/volunteer/donate.
+Kids are welcome with adult supervision and you do not have to be vegan or share similar faith to visit/volunteer/donate.
 Dress for the weather and being outdoors around animals.

-FAITH- Although the cofounders of PFS are vegan and engage in the sanctuary work because of their faith, ALL are welcomed.
+Although the founder of PFS is vegan and engage in the mission of sanctuary work because of faith, ALL are welcomed.

-ADOPTION- PFS does not adopt out any rescued animals nor do we foster or board.
-All animals rescued come here as their new forever home to live in safety.
+PFS does not adopt out any rescued animals nor do we foster or board.
+All animals rescued come here as their new forever home to live in safety..